aio-libs/multidict/README.rst

    :alt: Chat on Gitter

-Multidict is dict-like collection of *key-value pairs* where key might be occurred more than once in the container.
+Multidict is dict-like collection of *key-value pairs* where key might occur more than once in the container.

 Introduction
 ------------